r2rahul/fama_industry/README.md

-Tidy Data of Fama 49 Industry Classification to SIC Industry Classification Mapping
+Tabular (tidy) data of Fama 49 Industry to SIC classification
 ================

 If you are looking for Fama 49 industry classification to SIC mapping in the tabular format then this file will be good to go [SIC-Fama Data](data/famatidy/fama_sic.csv).
 If further customization or other Fama Industry files needs to be used then code might serve as an example for the use-case.
 Especially the regular expression used in the code will be very useful in adapting the analysis to another Fama industry files.
 The code section contains further details.